SeleniumHQ/seleniumhq.github.io/docs_source_files/content/guidelines_and_recommendations/domain_specific_language.en.md

 * **Extensible:** Functionality can (reasonably) be added without breaking contracts and existing functionality.
-* **Maintainable:** By leaving the implementation details out of test cases, you are well-insulated against changes to the AUT (application under test).
+* **Maintainable:** By leaving the implementation details out of test cases, you are well-insulated against changes to the AUT*.

 ## Java